melaniebrgr/learning-computer-science/00-everyweeks/2025/week36.md

 ---

+## Table of contents

+1) React Ecosystem (Data-heavy UI & State Management)

+✅ a.
+How do you prevent unnecessary re-renders in React components when visualizing large datasets?
+b.
+How do you handle global state in a large React application (e.g., Redux vs. React Query vs. Zustand)?
+c.
+What is code splitting in React, and how would you use it to optimize a data-heavy dashboard?
+d.
+How does React handle server-side rendering (SSR), and why might it be useful in a biotech/AI app?
+e.
+How would you integrate React with data visualization libraries like D3 or Recharts efficiently?
+✅ f.
+How would you manage complex forms (e.g., clinical trial data input) in React?

+⸻

+2) Modern JavaScript / TypeScript (Scalability & Reliability)

+a.
+What are the benefits of using TypeScript in a large-scale scientific/AI project?
+b.
+How do TypeScript generics improve type safety in reusable data visualization components?
+c.
+Can you explain structural typing in TypeScript and why it matters for API contracts?
+d.
+How does the event loop and task queue affect performance in a UI rendering heavy data streams?
+e.
+What is tree shaking, and why is it important when bundling large frontend apps?
+f.
+How do you handle deep copying vs. shallow copying when working with immutable scientific datasets?

+⸻

+3) Security Concepts (Medical/Research Data Protection)

+a.
+What is Cross-Site Scripting (XSS), and how do you prevent it in a React app displaying untrusted input (e.g., research notes)?
+b.
+Why is it dangerous to store JWTs in localStorage, and what’s a safer alternative?
+c.
+How do Content Security Policies (CSP) protect sensitive data applications?
+d.
+How would you securely handle user-uploaded files (e.g., genetic data, medical scans)?
+e.
+What are the risks of exposing API keys in frontend code, and how do you avoid it?
+f.
+How would you ensure compliance with GDPR/HIPAA from a frontend perspective?

+⸻

+4) Frontend Best Practices (Performance, Accessibility, UX for Researchers)

+a.
+What strategies would you use to optimize performance when rendering thousands of data points in charts or tables?
+b.
+How do you ensure accessibility (a11y) in complex data visualizations (e.g., screen readers, colorblind users)?
+c.
+What is lazy loading, and how would you apply it to reduce initial load times for dashboards?
+d.
+How do you measure and optimize page load time in a data-heavy app?
+e.
+How do design systems help maintain consistency in a fast-growing biotech startup?
+f.
+What are Progressive Web Apps (PWAs), and would they be useful in a biotech/AI context?

+⸻

+5) System Design & Architecture Decisions (Scalability, Real-time Data)

+a.
+How would you design a frontend architecture for a real-time data-heavy biotech dashboard?
+b.
+What are the trade-offs between REST and GraphQL when querying large scientific datasets?
+c.
+How would you decide whether to use client-side caching (React Query, Apollo) for AI predictions or lab results?
+d.
+How would you handle real-time data updates (e.g., experiment progress, live patient monitoring)?
+e.
+How would you structure a frontend to support internationalization (i18n) in scientific collaboration tools?
+f.
+How would you design error handling and logging for a production-grade biotech web app?

+---

 ## 1. React Ecosystem (Data-heavy UI & State Management)

 ### a.
 How do you prevent unnecessary re-renders in React components when visualizing large datasets?